firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 ### Outstanding

-- [ ] revise contributions to add my fitting/modeling of extended tofts model
+- [ ] {SAR} revise contributions to add my fitting/modeling of extended tofts model

 - [ ] {TS} why ICA not fourier transform?
 	Ans was -> signal to noise.
 TS not buying that